drGsus/simple-step-exporter/README.md

 ## Limitations
 * writing deep hierarchy information is not supported
+* _double_ type string formatting is not optimized
+* materials are not shared, every box has its own material
 * the whole project is work in progress

 # Quick start